FOSSEE/sees/ult/Using_Linux_Tools.rst

 More serious Text Processing:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Problem get the names of people in the following file
+Problem1.
+Get the names of people in the following file
 -----------------------------------------------------
 ::